The Classification of Two-Dimensional Extended Topological Field Theories: Stratifications of the Jet Space

-Our derivation of local coordinates will generally consist of four stages.
-First we use the implicit function theorem to obtain initial coordinates and we analyze what conditions $F$ must satisfy in order that the sections $j^kF$ be transverse to the strata of Table \ref{Table3DStratificationOfJets}.
-Second, using Lemma \ref{LmaCoordinateChange}, we will obtain a new, simplified coordinate system in which the higher partial derivatives of $F$ take convenient values.
-Next, using the local ring structure induced by $F$, we will employ the Generalized Malgrange Preparation Theorem \ref{GeneralizedMalgrangePreparationTheorem} and Corollary \ref{GeneralizedMalgrangePreparationTheoremCorollary} to obtain a functional equation, just as we have done previously in our discussion of Cerf theory.
+For the remaining cases our derivation of local coordinates will generally consist of four stages.
+First we use the implicit function theorem to obtain initial coordinates and we analyze which conditions $F$ must satisfy in order that the sections $j^kF$ be transverse to the strata of Table~\ref{Table3DStratificationOfJets}.
+Second, using Lemma \ref{LmaCoordinateChange} below, we will obtain a new, simplified coordinate system in which the higher partial derivatives of $F$ take convenient values.
+Next, using the local ring structure induced by $F$, we will employ the Generalized Malgrange Preparation Theorem~\ref{GeneralizedMalgrangePreparationTheorem} and Corollary \ref{GeneralizedMalgrangePreparationTheoremCorollary} to obtain a functional equation, just as we have done previously in our discussion of Cerf theory.
 Finally, using this functional equation and the conditions on the partial derivatives of $F$ that we obtained in step two, we will be able to derive a final coordinate system in which $F$ has a simple form.

-The proofs of the following lemmas is trivial.
+The results are summarized in the seven Propositions below: Prop.~\ref{PropCuspInversionCoord}, Prop.~\ref{PropPathofCuspCoordinates}, Prop.~\ref{PropSwallowtailCoord}, Prop.~\ref{FoldCoordProp}, Prop.~\ref{Prop2DMorseCoord}, Prop.~\ref{Prop2DMorseRelationCoord}, and Prop.~\ref{PropCuspFlipCoord}.
+The proofs of these propositions share many commonalities.
+The extent to which the proofs are similar is precisely reflected by the proximity of the relevant strata in the stratification of the previous section.
+This can be visualized by the `singularity family tree' of Figure~\ref{fig:3DSingFamilyTree} (pg.~\pageref{fig:3DSingFamilyTree}).
+For example the four proofs of Prop.~\ref{PropCuspInversionCoord}, Prop.~\ref{PropSwallowtailCoord}, Prop.~\ref{PropPathofCuspCoordinates}, and Prop.~\ref{FoldCoordProp} (i.e. those corresponding to $S_{[001]}$-singularities) all begin in the same way.
+Rather than repeat the beginnings of these proofs four times over, we will first provide preliminaries for the $S_{[001]}$-singularities.
+Similarly we provide a preliminary discussion of the $S_{[011]}$-singularities.